Particular/docs.particular.net/servicepulse/host-config.md

 Change the value after `--url=` and restart the service.

-As ServicePulse is installed as a Windows Servce, optionally you can install multiple ServicePulse instances and change the default ports by providing [installation paramters](https://docs.particular.net/servicepulse/installation#installation-available-installation-parameters).
+As ServicePulse is installed as a Windows Servce, optionally multiple ServicePulse instances can be installed.
+The default ports can be changed by providing [installation paramters](https://docs.particular.net/servicepulse/installation#installation-available-installation-parameters).

 ## Default connection to ServiceControl and ServiceControl Monitoring